 featured a leather strap across the mid point of the seat.

-and a tachometer on the right.
-The speedometer was calibrated to 160mph in increments of 20mph.
-The tachometer was
+tachometer on the right.
+The speedometer was calibrated to 160mph in 5mph increments but with the

 Thanks to the following for their permission to use the photographs on this page.